 What to do: The Sensor must be within range (6 metres (20 ft)) of your smartphone for you to receive alarms.
 Make sure that you are within this range.
-You will see the \P or \P symbol when your Sensor has not communicated with the App in 5 minutes.
+You will see the $\pounds$ or $\triangleq$ symbol when your Sensor has not communicated with the App in 5 minutes.
 If the Signal Loss Alarm is on, you will be notified if there has been no communication for 20 minutes.
 First try scanning your Sensor.
 Then try turning Bluetooth OFF then ON again.
 If that doesn't work, try turning your phone OFF then ON again.
-If the Signal Loss Alarm persists, contact
+If the Signal Loss Alarm persists, contact Customer Service.

-Customer Service.

-What it may mean: One or more of the following is turned off: Bluetooth, Bluetooth access for the App, App notifications, Lock screen and Banner alerts, Notification sounds or general phone sounds or vibration.
-Or, you have set the App notifications to 'Deliver Quietly' or turned on Do Not Disturb mode without enabling Override Do Not Disturb.
+What it may mean: One or more of the following is turned off: Bluetooth, Nearby Devices permission (Android 12 and above), Alarms & reminders permission (Android 12 and above), App notifications, Lock Screen notifications, Notification sounds, Channel notifications, Sound and Pop-up notifications or general phone sounds or vibration.
+Or, you have turned on Battery Optimisation.
+Or, you have turned on Do Not Disturb mode without managing the settings for your alarms to override Do Not Disturb.